Linux Swap file in RAM

 /dev/mapper/vgmint-swap_1 partition 5000000 0 -2

 We need to disable this device first.
-To do so, we need to edit /etc/fstab
+To do so, we should edit the /etc/fstab file:

 sudo nano /etc/fstab

-and comment out the line that sets up the swap disk
+Then, comment out the line that sets up the swap disk:

 #/dev/mapper/vgmint-swap_1 none swap sw 0 0

-We can now either reboot our system or switch the swap disk off:
+Now, you can either reboot your system or turn off the swap disk:

 sudo swapoff /dev/mapper/vgmint-swap_1